GospelSounders/adventhymnals.old/03.church-hymnal/07.501-600/07.561-570/06.There's-a-Stranger-at-the-Door/docs.md

 title: 566.
 There's a Stranger at the Door
 metadata:
     description:
-    keywords: Church Hymnal, There's a Stranger at the Door, There&#039;s a Stranger at the door, Let the Savior in
+    keywords: Church Hymnal, There's a Stranger at the Door, There's a Stranger at the door, Let the Savior in
     author: Brian Onang'o
 ---